melgrove/DH151/Week5/updated_proposal.md

 1. A user can display _any_ geospatial data on a map, regardless of the database, query type (item/observation), or feature
    1. Points, lines, and regions can all be viewed on top of eachother
    2. UI for selection of geospatial fields to query and display
-   3. Scale, zoom level, attribution, and other standard niceties
+   3. Scale, zoom level, attribution, and other standard map niceties
 2. A user can see data that is associated by entity (1. in the _abstracted model_) to any geospatial column. ie the rest of the data from the row that the geospatial column is in can be viewed when clicking on it.
 ### Final